jjastrz14/ReNOS/README.md

 ```

 ###  2.2.
 How to install python dependencies
-We recommand using python version == 3.11
+We recommand using python version == 3.11 and having intalled setuptools in your base environment

 #### Interactive mode
 ```python
 python install.py